Personal health record

 A personal health record (PHR) is a health record where health data and other information related to the care of a patient is maintained by the patient.
-This stands in contrast to the more widely used electronic medical record, which is operated by institutions (such as hospitals) and contains data entered by clinicians (such as billing data) to support insurance claims.
-The intention of a PHR is to provide a complete and accurate summary of an individual's medical history which is accessible online.
+This stands in contrast to the more widely used electronic medical record (EMR), which is operated by institutions (such as hospitals) and contains data entered by clinicians (such as billing data) to support insurance claims.
+A PHR is intended to provide a complete and accurate summary of an individual's medical history that is accessible online.
 The health data on a PHR might include patient-reported outcome data, lab results, and data from devices such as wireless electronic weighing scales or (collected passively) from a smartphone.

 Definition

 The term "personal health record" is not new.
-The term was used as early as June 1978, and in 1956, there was a reference was made to a "personal health log."
+The term was used as early as June 1978, and, in 1956, there was a reference was made to a "personal health log."
 The term "PHR" may be applied to both paper-based and computerized systems; usage in the late 2010s usually implies an electronic application used to collect and store health data.

 In the early 2000s, healthcare organizations began to propose formal definitions of the term.
 For example:

 It is important to note that PHRs are not the same as electronic health records (EHRs) or electronic medical records (EMRs), which are software systems designed for use by health care providers.
 Like the data recorded in paper-based medical records, the data in EHRs are legally mandated notes on the care provided by clinicians to patients.
 However, generally there is no mandate requiring patients to track their own health data.
 Like EHRs and EMRs, PHRs may still fall under the regulatory scope of governments, depending on their origin, but rigorous regulatory protection of their data is still lacking in parts of the world.

-PHRs can contain a diverse range of data, including but not limited to:
+PHRs can contain a diverse range of data, including, but not limited to: